staadecker/utoc-membership-system/README.md

 - [Testing the system](./docs/Testing.md)

-- README's for each components (links in headers above)
+- README's for each component (links in headers above)

 ## Contact Info